 Students should budget for this expense each semester.
 International Student Services will notify students of the insurance fees for the year and due date as soon as it is available.

-Payment for Spring/Summer 2024 is due for current students by December 13, 2023 and must be paid in full.
-The fee will be available to pay starting November 1, 2023.
 Health insurance fees cannot be paid using the Nelnet payment plan.
-Payment can be made in full through eServices or at the Tuition Office window.
+Payments can be made in full through eServices or at the Tuition Office window.

 If you have paid the insurance fee on eServices and continue to have a hold on your account, contact the Tuition Office at 651.846.1395 or tuition.office@saintpaul.edu.